kuzzleio/kuzzle/doc/2/api/controllers/document/update-by-query/index.md

 ### Optional:

+- `refresh`: if set to `wait_for`, Kuzzle will not respond until the update is indexed
 - `source`: if set to `true` Kuzzle will return the updated documents body in the response.

 ## Body properties